rmrk-team/evm-multiasset-demo/README.md

 To better understand the different use cases of this standard we will transform them in situation where dynamics are clear because we are already familiar with them, but every action will be performed with smart contract functions with the help of some Typescript code :muscle:

-_We have 2 expert cookers, **Master** and his student **Alice**, that are travelling the world with the aim of create new innovative recipes.
-Both want to create a cookbook with the best exclusive contents and be remembered as great cooker in the kitchen history._
+_We have 2 expert cooks, **Master** and his student **Alice**, that are travelling the world with the aim of create new innovative recipes.
+Both want to create a cookbook with the best exclusive contents and be remembered as great cooks in the kitchen history._

 ## Cookbook crafting - Creation of an NFT collection with Multi-Asset support

-After the travel started Master and Alice decided to separate and they taken 2 different ways.
-Master **crafted** his cookbook in Japan, ancient place rich of tradition and history.
+After starting their travels, Master and Alice decided to separate and they had taken two separate different paths.
+Master **crafted** his cookbook in Japan, ancient place rich with tradition and history.

 ```typescript
 // Mint cookbook (token)